 Q: How do I join Boxmoor BJJ?

-A: Please visit the membership page.
-Feel free to drop us a message if you need any more info on the membership that suits you.
+A: Please visit the contact page.
+Feel free to drop us a message if you need any more info on joining.

 Q: what is a Gi?

 A: A Gi is the suit worn by practitioners of BJJ.
 Don’t worry if you don’t have one at the start, just wear some loose fitting sports clothing.